 In a world becoming even more beset with distractions, it’s starting to feel like active listening is becoming a lost art.
 Let this not be the case in your call center.

 When push comes to shove, active listening is what makes it possible for us humans to make meaningful connections with each other.
-It goes without saying that the same rule applies to providers and customers.
+It goes without saying that the same rule applies to both providers and customers.